 It's September.
-You've got that back to school feeling.
+You've got that 'back to school' feeling.
 You're thirsty for knowledge.
 You want to learn new things.
-Allow Creative Boom to assist with our roundup of 10 blogs worth reading to help you become a better freelancer and even a nicer human being.
+Allow Creative Boom to assist with our roundup of 10 blogs worth reading to help you become a better freelancer and even a kinder human being.

 Covering topics such as mental well-being and how to be more productive to the science behind why we are who we are and essential tips on entrepreneurship, these websites are on our daily reading list and come highly recommended.
 (You won't find any annoyingly vacuous click-bait articles here!)

 We regularly share highlights from them in our weekly newsletter (if you want to signup, you can do so online – we email you every Tuesday).
 So sit back, relax and enjoy some insightful reading.